 Do you pay to stay in people’s homes?
 Do they pay you to watch their pet?

-Based on our four nights in hotels in England (functional, but not fancy hotels), we can confidently say that our membership was less than the expense of two out of the four hotel nights.
+Based on our four nights in hotels in England (functional but not fancy hotels), we can confidently say that our trusted house sitters yearly membership was less than the expense of two of the four hotel nights.

-Listings also include information, such as, if a car is required (or if they’re property is within a reasonable walking distance to amenities, or if public transport is sufficient) and if their listing is family-friendly (whether or not their pets are suitable for children, or the host would rather not have children in their house).
+Listings also include additional information, like if a car is required (or if they’re property is within a reasonable walking distance to amenities, or if public transport is sufficient) and if their listing is family-friendly (whether or not their pets are suitable for children, or the host would rather not have children in their house).

 Tips For Applying: